vpenso/chef-base/README.md

 ## Description

-This cookbook enables to configuration of generic [Chef resources](https://docs.chef.io/resources.html) by attributes.
+This cookbook enables the configuration of generic [Chef resources](https://docs.chef.io/resources.html) by attributes.

-The following resource list include the by default mapped Chef resources:
+The following resource list includes all Chef resources mapped by default:

 ```
 apt_repository